astallaert/astallaert.github.io/_ee/power-terminology.md

 [Wikipedia says:](http://en.wikipedia.org/wiki/Fault_%28power_engineering%29)

-a fault is any abnormal electric current.
+> A fault is any abnormal electric current.
 For example, a short circuit is a fault in which current bypasses the normal load.
 An open-circuit fault occurs if a circuit is interrupted by some failure.

 A cut wire would cause a fault (open circuit).
 A fork in a receptacle would cause a fault (short circuit).